kordc/sd-imbalance/scripts/README.md

 All image generation scripts are designed so that their output is compatible with the `_add_extra_images` mechanism in the `data.py` file.
 This means that filenames include a class name prefix (e.g., `cat_imageid.jpg`), and all files for a given generation batch are located in a single, flat target directory (e.g., `internet_reference/`).

+> Note, that some models are gated and if you want to run them, you must have access to them from huggingface.
+When you have granted access please login to your account in cmd: `uv run huggingface-cli login`

 ## Table of Contents

 1.  [`flux_redux_augment.py`](#1-flux_redux_augmentpy)